Meat and Poultry Processing Kansas

 Abstract:

 Kansas State University is the working group leader that will facilitate local training and outreach programs in the North Central SARE region of the United States.
 This working group will serve as a regional network to develop additional training for producers seeking to gain entry into a meats business, and for existing businesses to train their workforce, especially hands-on opportunities to supplement online learning.
 In collaboration with Extension Specialists in the SARE North Central Region and the LL.M.
 Program in Agricultural and Food Law at the University of Arkansas School of Law they will develop written and online educational resources for producers and processors to assist them with regulation compliance.
-In collaboration with the Wallace Center at Winrock International, funding will help support an inaugural Midwest Meat Summit.
+In collaboration with the Wallace Center at Winrock International and Practical Farmers of Iowa, funding supported he 2025 Midwest Meat Summit held January 9-10, 2025 in Des Moines, IA.
 Other educational in-person workshops and training will be developed by Kansas State University for producers and processors in the North Central Region.

 Project Objectives: